hkexgroup/resipy/README.md

 - [**macOS app**](https://lancaster.box.com/s/gafj2hqq3l94boff7hburb2mizb5v32e)
 - [**Linux standalone**](https://lancaster.box.com/s/vmezt50g0it4ml6x1iyy98sk06757ktm)

-Note that Mac and Linux users need to have *wine* installed.
+Notes that Mac and Linux:
+- you will need to have *wine* installed as the executable beneath are compiled for Windows
+- if you get a 'command not found' error, you might need to allow executable permission to the binary using `sudo chmod 775 ResIPy`

 What it can do